Property, Plant and Equipment

 NOTE 3 — PROPERTY, PLANT AND EQUIPMENT

-Property, plant and equipment is comprised of fixed assets and natural gas properties, as shown below (in thousands):
+Property, plant and equipment is comprised of fixed assets, proved oil and natural gas properties and finance leases, as shown below (in thousands):

 We own land in Louisiana for the purpose of constructing the Driftwood Project.